-The Transportation Authority is conducting the District 4 Mobility Study to explore ways to increase the use of non-automobile modes in the Outer Sunset and Parkside neighborhoods.
-This study aims to improve health, livability, and economic vitality in District 4 while addressing climate change at the local level.
+The Transportation Authority conducted the District 4 Mobility Study to explore ways to increase the use of non-automobile modes in the Outer Sunset and Parkside neighborhoods.
+The study aimed to improve health, livability, and economic vitality in District 4 while addressing climate change at the local level.

-District 4 Supervisor and Transportation Authority Board Member Gordon Mar asked the Transportation Authority to conduct this study as part of its Neighborhood Program.
+District 4 Supervisor and Transportation Authority Board Member Gordon Mar asked the Transportation Authority to conduct these studies as part of its Neighborhood Program.

-The Transportation Authority will conduct the District 4 Mobility Study in partnership with SFMTA.
+The Transportation Authority conducted the District 4 Mobility Study in partnership with SFMTA.

-Review past efforts, analyze data, identify goals and challenges
+Reviewed past efforts, analyzed data, identified goals and challenges

 Cost and Funding

 This project was funded by the Transportation Authority’s Neighborhood Program at the request of District 4 Supervisor and Transportation Authority Board Member Gordon Mar.
 SFMTA work will be supported by the General Fund.